marco-pedraza/tms/apps/docs/web/fetching-data/fetch-individual-resource.md

 import type { Resource } from "@repo/types";
 import client from "@/lib/api-client";

+// Define a structured error type that extends Error
+// with additional fields that match backend error responses interface QueryResourceError extends Error {
+  code?: string;
+  status?: number;
+}

 interface UseQueryResourceProps {
   resourceId: number;
   enabled?: boolean;
 }

-type QueryResourceError = Error;

 /**
- * Custom hook for querying a resource by ID with cache integration.
+ * Custom hook for querying a resource by ID with cache integration *
- *
- * This hook first attempts to retrieve the resource from the collection cache,
- * then fetches the complete resource data from the API.
- *
- * @param props - The properties for configuring the query
- * @param props.resourceId - The ID of the resource to fetch
- * @param props.enabled - Whether the query should execute (defaults to true)
+ * Uses the collection cache as initial data for immediate rendering
- * @returns The query result containing resource data, loading state, and error state */ export default function useQueryResource({
+ * while fetching the complete data in the background */ export default function useQueryResource({
   resourceId,